rileyballard6/startup/README.md

 - **Application elements** - I used minimal colors in order to use whitespace.
 The colors that I did use were mainly light blues to match the image.
 - **Application text content** - One font used for the entire website
 - **Application images** - One image on the homepage.
 A clip-art of a business meeting.

+## JavaScript deliverable

+For this deliverable I used javascript to add support for registering, and then logging in using the same user from localstorage.
+There is a couple mock databases that will be joined into one when we use future technologies

+- **login** - You can register and log in, which will add your information to localstorage.
+Logging in will make sure your information matches what is in localstorage.
+- **database** - The database currently holds sample employees with form answers that will be added to in the future.
+The manager dashboard cycles through the elements in the database and displays the data.
+- **WebSocket** - Currently the "Forms to review" and "Forms complete" numbers are updated with the database, this will be replaced with websocket that updates the numbers live when forms are completed.
+- **application logic** - The Javascript helps with form submission and displaying the data in the correct places.